smartappsbrasil/smartclient-arduino/README.md

 ##API Details

-The docs of API is avaiable on the site of smartapps.
+The API documentation is avaiable on smartapps.com.br. ??????????????????????????
 If you can see details about methods and returns of request.
 See the link below:

 **Details about methods:**<br>
 http://www.smartapps.com.br/a/docs/smart/api/metodos.html

 ##Examples

-If you want see more details how to use this library, in the **examples** folder, have some files that can help.
+If you want see more details on how to use this library, go to the  **examples** folder.There are some files that may be of help.

 * ESP8266
 * Arduino